mtlevolio/pylinkchecker/README.rst

 :Version: 0.1

-pylinkchecker is a standalone and pure python crawler that traverses a web sites and reports errors (e.g., 500 and 404 errors) encountered.
-The crawler can try to download resources like images.
+pylinkchecker is a standalone and pure python crawler that traverses a web site and reports errors (e.g., 500 and 404 errors) encountered.
+The crawler can also download resources such as images, scripts and stylesheets.

+pylinkchecker's performance can be improved by installing additional libraries that require a C compiler, but these libraries are optional.

+We created pylinkchecker so that it could be executed in environments without access to a compiler (e.g., Microsoft Windows, some *nix production environments) or with an old version of python (e.g., Centos).

+pylinkchecker is highly modular and has many configuration options, but the only required parameter is the starting url.

 Requirements
 ------------

 pylinkchecker does not require external libraries if executed with python 2.x.
 It requires beautifulsoup4 if executed with python 3.x.
 It has been tested on python 2.6, python 2.7, and python 3.3.

 Optional Requirements